prajjawal-kansara/Clothing-cue-Talk-to-a-Database/README.md

 # Clothing Cue: Talk to a Database

-This is an end to end LLM project based on Google Palm and Langchain.
-We are building a system that can talk to MySQL database.
+This is an end to end LLM project based on Google Palm and Langchain that enables natural language interactions with a MySQL database for a T-shirt store.
+This system allows store managers to query inventory, sales, and discount data using everyday language.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
 Clothing Cue is a T-shirt store where they maintain their inventory, sales and discounts data in MySQL database.
 A store manager